 Teaching conflict resolution is essential to nurturing sibling relationships.
 I have shamelessly been a helicopter parent regarding conflict resolution with our children.
 This meant having them repeat what I say when resolving a conflict (over and over again).
 I intentionally taught them the words and tone to use when speaking to each other.

 I took the time to explain why their sister or brother was feeling a certain way.
 If one child did something hurtful, I would tell them to look at their sibling and say, “Look at their face.
 They are sad.
 It made them sad when you did XYZ.
 You need to say sorry and make it right.”
 I start this around age two.
 This helps develop awareness and empathy for others.

 Only recently have I started letting my 5 and 7-year-olds work out their conflicts independently.
 And it’s been a joy to hear them both state their opinions on a situation and come to their compromises.
 It makes all that hard work I did when they were younger worth it.

 Additionally, I take the time to explain to my older kids that those younger than them are still learning.
 We have to be patient and teach them.
 This is especially poignant, as I call my now 2-year-old the toddleriest toddler I have ever had.
 He is in his learning stage, and my older two often have to give him grace when they don’t feel like it.
 That’s a good life lesson.

 Nurturing the Heart

-Lastly, we do our best to instill a team spirit into our family culture.
-I really credit my husband with this one.
+Lastly, we instill team spirit into our family culture.
+I credit my husband with this one.
 He loves being part of a team.
 Therefore, we don’t allow our kids to compete against each other.
-We tell our kids to use team work to complete a task, whether it’s chores or just playing a game.
-When calling my kids collectively, I will say “team Sewell, it’s time to go (or what ever).”
-This, I hope, just gives them the little reminder that we are all on the same team.
-Always.
-We don’t pit them against each other – ever.
-Even when playing games.
+They can use teamwork to complete tasks, whether chores or just playing a game.
+But they can’t try to beat each other.